AnonymerNiklasistanonym/RaspiForBeginners/GPIO.md

 ---

 Now you need to copy the entire directory [lcd](scripts/gpio/lcd) onto your pi, open in the cloned/copied directory your terminal and execute [`main.py`](scripts/gpio/lcd/main.py).
 If everything worked you can now implement your methods and do what you want with it.

+If you can't read anything at first - do not go crazy - turn the display and turn/rotate the blue thing at the back on the red thing in both directions and check the front if the contrast changes for the better in any of them.